Iterative Motion Editing with Natural Language: Introduction

 \section{Introduction}

-A common task in the character animation workflow is to edit existing animation sequences to match a particular creative vision.
-For example, an animator might start with a martial arts kicking sequence downloaded from a stock animation library (or generated by a modern generative model), and wish to make the character kick higher or faster, or raise their arms to guard their face during the kick.
-In most traditional animation systems, these precise edits require tedious keyframing of joints to achieve believable motion.
-Conversely, in emerging systems based on generative text-to-motion models, modifying an input prompt from ``a karate kick" to ``a high karate kick" provides little guarantee about whether the modified motion has any correspondence with the original.
+A common task in character animation workflow is to edit existing animation sequences to match a particular creative vision.
+For example, \example{an animator might start with a martial arts kicking sequence downloaded from a stock animation library (or generated by a modern generative model, or estimated from video using recent human motion reconstruction techniques), and wish to make the character kick higher or raise their arms to guard their face during the kick.}

+In most traditional animation systems, performing these precise edits requires tedious keyframing of joints.
+Conversely, emerging systems based on generative text-to-motion models require only modifying an input prompt, e.g., changing the prompt \example{``a side kick'' to ``a high side kick''}.
+However, it can be hard to predict how these systems will interpret a prompt, and animators have no guarantee the modified motion will retain any correspondence with the original.
+Some recent generative models offer limited editing control, but require additional multi-modal input, such as dense target joint trajectories or editing masks~\cite{karunratanakul2023dno, shafir2023human, guo2023momask}, rather than a simple text-based interface.

-In this paper, we seek the best of both worlds: local control with an accesible text-based interface.
-As shown in Figure~\ref{fig:banner}, given an existing character animation sequence, we hope to allow an animator to use natural language to \emph{engage in a conversation} with the animation system to specify precise edits that control changes to the character's motion at specific moments in time with text (``as you jump, kick your leg forward'' or ``kick your other leg at the finish'').
-Through iterative refinements expressed over the course of the conversation, we aim to allow an animator produce a final character animation that matches their artistic vision.
+In this paper, we seek the best of both worlds: precise editing control, delivered via an accessible text-based interface.
+As shown in Figure~\ref{fig:banner}, given an existing character animation sequence, we hope to allow an animator to use natural language to \emph{engage in a conversation} with the animation system, specifying precise edits that control changes to the character's motion at specific points in the animation (\example{``after you kick, guard your face with your hands''}).
+By iteratively refining the motion over the course of the conversation, we aim to allow an animator to produce a modified character animation that matches their artistic vision.